-My research focuses on digital information access and usage, particularly in poor and working class communities.
-My research interests include the intersection of media and social justice issues; information access and policy; digital inequality; online labor; and, urban ethnography.
+My research focuses on how digital technology is changing work, particularly in poor and working class urban communities.
+My research interests include the gig economy; digital inequality; urban ethnography; and, more broadly, the intersection of media and social justice issues.

 My federally funded dissertation is entitled, “Liquid Labor, Precarious Lives: An Urban Ethnography of Online Work and Digital Inequality.”
-This ethnography follows the economic lives of participants in Philadelphia’s KEYSPOT project, a network of digital access and skills programs funded by the U.S. Broadband Technology Opportunities Program (BTOP).
-As low-income job seekers faced impediments to locating good formal sector jobs, some embraced informal sector work, promoting services like modeling or caricature drawing, or selling digital goods like e-books.
-I argue that the rise and frequency of these flexible, informalized arrangements signals a radically changing relationship between technology, capital and labor in the wake of neoliberalism and policies of retrenchment.
-I suggest bringing the digital divide and digital labor literature into conversation to better conceptualize a new urban working class.
+This ethnography follows the economic lives of working parents in Philadelphia’s KEYSPOT project, a network of digital access and skills programs funded by the U.S. Broadband Technology Opportunities Program (BTOP).
+As low-income parents faced impediments to locating good formal sector jobs (impediments such as lack of access to affordable childcare), some embraced informal sector work, promoting services like modeling or caricature drawing, or selling digital goods like e-books.
+I argue that the rise and frequency of these flexible, informalized arrangements signals a radically changing relationship between technology, labor, and care support in the United States.

 Presentation of "Liquid Labor, Precarious Lives: An Urban Ethnography of Online Work and Digital Inequality"